Mount Erebus: Geology and volcanology

 Lava flows of more viscous phonotephrite and trachyte erupted after the basanite.
 The upper slopes of Mount Erebus are dominated by steeply dipping (about 30°) tephritic phonolite lava flows with large-scale flow levees.
 A conspicuous break in slope around 3,200 m ASL calls attention to a summit plateau representing a caldera.
 The summit caldera was created by an explosive VEI-6 eruption that occurred 18,000 ± 7,000 years ago.
 It is filled with small volume tephritic phonolite and phonolite lava flows.
 In the center of the summit caldera is a small, steep-sided cone composed primarily of decomposed lava bombs and a large deposit of anorthoclase crystals known as Erebus crystals.
 The active lava lake in this summit cone undergoes continuous degassing.

-Following studies conducted in the early 1990's, it was found that Mount Erebus releases small amounts of gold crystals in the gases produced from the volcano; these crystals range in size from 20 to 60 micrometres.
-It is estimated that around 80 grams of gold are released by the volcano in this manner each day.
+Microscopic gold particles have been found up to 1000 kilometres from Mount Erebus, ranging in size up to 60 micrometres.
+A 1991 paper shows that these particles condense from the volcano's emissions that include 80 grams of gold vapor daily.
+This amount of gold vapor is low compared to other volcanoes, but the condensation from vapor into gold particles is the first ever documented.

 Researchers spent more than three months during the 2007–08 field season installing an atypically dense array of seismometers around Mount Erebus to listen to waves of energy generated by small, controlled blasts from explosives they buried along its flanks and perimeter, and to record scattered seismic signals generated by lava lake eruptions and local ice quakes.
 By studying the refracted and scattered seismic waves, the scientists produced an image of the uppermost (top few km) of the volcano to understand the geometry of its "plumbing" and how the magma rises to the lava lake.